 With fitnaturally people get meal plans written by qualified nutritionists, and continual support from the same.
 They can email, call, Skype or text their nutritionist and they get free nutritionist advice in the facebook support group as well as support and encouragement from peers.
 Plans are just £32 a month with no joining fee.

 fitnaturally is fully qualified to advise on and deliver exercise and fitness training and provides online plans to suit individuals, with safe and effective exercise and activity.
 It also encourages people to be generally more active by taking just ten minutes here and there during the day to walk or move however they can, with no huge expectations beyond good health.
 People learn to love being outdoors; stepping outside brings easy health benefits and is free!

 It helps people to lose weight and to learn the relative energy values of the particular foods they choose.
 It doesn’t necessarily help people to keep the weight off in the long-term, unless they keep going back to it and counting points again.
 Because people are given a free-rein with choices there’s no obligation to choose healthy or varied food combinations, therefore unhealthy cravings can continue, such as cravings for sweet foods.
 It doesn’t address the emotional attachments that are so often present.
 People can still eat all their points allowance at times of emotional distress as long as they don’t overshoot that day’s allowance.

-fitnaturally’s diet works in the short and long term because it addresses all aspects of health and healthy eating and educates people about good nutrition, enjoyment of good food, and activity, as well as encouraging good sleep and reduction of stress.
-It suits everyone, not just the dieter, because it’s good old fashioned healthy eating and the food is gorgeous, with loads of choice.
+fitnaturally’s diet works in the short and long term because it addresses all aspects of health and healthy eating.
+It educates people about good nutrition, enjoyment of good food and activity, as well as encouraging good sleep and reduction of stress.
+It suits everyone, not just the dieter, because it’s good old fashioned healthy eating.
+And the food is gorgeous, with loads of choice.
 It’s similarly priced but offers far more long term value and better all-round health.